On the expected number of zeros of nonlinear equations: Explicit calculation of the number of zeros

-We start by the bound on the expected number of roots of equation \eqref{example1} from the introduction.
+We start by the bound on the expected number of roots of \eqref{example1} in the introduction.
 Let $\mathscr E$ denote the fewspace of functions on the disk $\mathscr D = \{z \in \mathbb C: |z|<1\}$ spanned by $1$ and $e^z$.
 We assume that $1$ and $e^z$ form an orthonormal basis.
 Then

 An easy computation is now